12 Types of Editors and What They Do

 10. Contributing Editor

 Contributing editors tend to contribute their services to a magazine or newspaper and may also be referred to as a roving editor.
 In the journalism industry, a contributing editor is sometimes called an editor-at-large.
+A contributing editor has more freedom to choose what they edit or work on and they contribute regularly.

 11. Chief Editor